Find Your Next Adventure

 - Accommodation for Rio Carnival can be booked independently or booked through Tucan Travel but be aware that if you leave your booking till the last minute you are likely to miss out.
 Our packages offer great value for money and you'll have accommodation in the same hotel for the whole carnival period.
 Book early to avoid disappointment!

 - The best views at the Sambadrome are from the cadeiras (ground level terrace seats), the arquibancadas (terrace seats) and the camarotes (boxes).
-If your Sambadrome ticket is in sector 13 you’ll have a great opportunity denied to other festival goers – the chance to rescue and wear the costumes left behind by samba school competitors!
-Tucan Travel clients have scored giant bird headdresses, glittery feathered outfits and a huge variety of other mad looking gear at past events.
+If your Sambadrome ticket is in sector 11 you'll have a great opportunity to see the performers come to their incredible climax as the parade comes to an end.

 - Get out there and samba with the locals and mix it up.
 You'll find no shortage of dance partners out there to shake your booty with.